Agriculture and food research, technologies, and practices

 Healthy Food and Agriculture Policy

-Encourage the Statewide Health Improvement Program, state agricultural grant programs, and other state resources to implement Food Charter strategies.
+Encourage the Statewide Health Improvement Partnership, state agricultural grant programs, and other state resources to implement Food Charter strategies.

 Create state-level policies and investments that support and minimize risk for Minnesota farms that grow healthy, costly and/or vulnerable crops, such as fruits and vegetables.